 Yummy Street food for breakfast at Marquis Street, Kolkata

-Just take a bus from near Arafat hotel, opposite of Marquis Street and visit nearby popular travel destinations like The Indian Coffee House on College Street, this one also known as Boi Para.
-And then you can go for Victoria Memorial, St. Paul’s Cathedral, Millennium Park, Missionaries Of Charity Motherhouse, New Market and Esplanade.
+Just take a bus from near Arafat hotel, opposite Marquis Street and visit nearby popular travel destinations like The Indian Coffee House on College Street, this one is also known as Boi Para.
+And then you can go to Victoria Memorial, St. Paul’s Cathedral, Millennium Park, Missionaries Of Charity Motherhouse, New Market and Esplanade.
 If you love movies, then you can enjoy one show at New Empire Cinema nearby New Market, here ticket price is really very less but worth to watch here.
-From Esplanade you can catch the metro and make a visit at Oxford Bookstore on Park Street, a must visit place for all book lovers.
+From Esplanade you can catch the metro and visit Oxford Bookstore on Park Street, a must visit place for all book lovers.

 Find More: Top 3 Things To Do in Kolkata

 Lastly, I always enjoy conversations with locals.
-Hey, Hi, Hello, Namaste… Lets’s start and trust me, you’ll love and enjoy your traveling.
-And that’s the best thing about your journey, here you get the chance to know yourself again and again with something new always 😉
+Hey, Hi, Hello, Namaste… Let’s start and trust me; you’ll love and enjoy your traveling.
+And that’s the best thing about your journey; here you get the chance to know yourself again and again with something new always 😉

-One of my friend was right to say once “We are bound to fall in love with Kolkata for various good reasons“.
-Truly, we are 🙂 and so next I’m coming to explore with various tasty foods in Kolkata you must try once.
-Stay Tuned…..
+One of my friends was right to say once “We are bound to fall in love with Kolkata for various good reasons“.
+Truly, we are 🙂 Furthermore, you might like to read the ultimate travel guide on Kolkata before your trip.

 Speak your mind.
 Do you love being in Kolkata?
 What attracts you the most here?